5stackgg/docs/install/index.md

 ## Steam Api Key Secret
 Located in `INSTALL_DIR/base/secrets/steam-secrets.env`, update the `STEAM_WEB_API_KEY`.
 You can obtain this key from the [Steam Developer Portal](https://steamcommunity.com/dev/apikey).

+## Tailscale Setup

+Located in `INSTALL_DIR/base/properties/api-env.env`, there are four (4) environment variables that must be updated:

+`TAILSCALE_NODE_IP`: This can be found in the Tailscale dashboard.
+It is the IP address of the node you are installing on.
+`TAILSCALE_NET_NAME`: This can be found at [https://login.tailscale.com/admin/dns](https://login.tailscale.com/admin/dns).
+`TAILSCALE_CLIENT_ID`: You need to generate a new Tailscale client ID and secret from the [Tailscale Admin Console](https://login.tailscale.com/admin/settings/oauth).
+Ensure you grant read/write permissions to the devices scope.
+`TAILSCALE_SECRET_ID`: When generating the client, you will also receive the secret.
+This should be placed in `INSTALL_DIR/base/properties/tailscale.env`.